AndreHaueisen/flushbar/README.md

 ### A basic Flushbar

-The most basic Flushbar needs a title and a message.
-Keep a reference to it.
+The most basic Flushbar needs should receive title and a message.
+You can set your text and title latter if you don't have them on construction time.
+Simply use `changeTitle()` or `changeMessage()` or `changeTitleText()` and `changeMessageText()`
-You are going to need it latter.
+* Keep a reference to you flushbar.
+You are going to need it latter for customization.

 ```dart
 class YourAwesomeApp extends StatelessWidget {